-- The Share Purchase Agreement was signed on October 22, 2020 between Genius Group Ltd and the owners of Education Angels, David Raymond Hitchins and Angela Stead, for the purchase of 100% of the shares in Education Angels in Home Childcare Limited. - The purchase price is calculated as 2x the annual revenue in 2019 or 2020 (whichever is higher) of Education Angels, with a minimum purchase price of NZ\$3 million. - > The payment will be 100% in shares of Genius Group Ltd, set at the pre-split price of US\$34.87 per share. - The share purchase includes all rights, title, interest and benefits appertaining to the company, including all contracts, intellectual property, goodwill and ongoing operations, all assets and liabilities on the balance sheet as at the date of the acquisition, less any director's loans or shareholder's loans. - The sellers agree not to see any shares in Genius Group Ltd for at least 6 months from closing in the case of David Hitchins and 12 months in the case of Angie Stead. - Both parties have provided various representations, warranties and indemnifications as part of the agreement. - The closing date of the agreement is on the date of the IPO.
+- The Share Purchase Agreement was signed on October 22, 2020 between Genius Group Ltd and the owners of Education Angels, David Raymond Hitchins and Angela Stead, for the purchase of 100% of the shares in Education Angels in Home Childcare Limited. - The purchase price is calculated as 2x the annual revenue in 2019 or 2020 (whichever is higher) of Education Angels, with a minimum purchase price of NZ\$3 million. - > The payment will be 100% in shares of Genius Group Ltd, set at the pre-split price of US\$34.87 per share. - The share purchase includes all rights, title, interest and benefits appertaining to the company, including all contracts, intellectual property, goodwill and ongoing operations, all assets and liabilities on the balance sheet as at the date of the acquisition, less any director's loans or shareholder's loans. - The sellers agree not to see any shares in Genius Group Ltd for at least 6 months from closing in the case of David Hitchins and 12 months in the case of Angie Stead. - Both parties have provided various representations, warranties and indemnifications as part of the agreement. - > The closing date of the agreement is on the date of the IPO.
 The seller has a set of deliverables to deliver on closing.
-These are currently prepared and in good order. - An extending letter was signed on September 30, 2021 to extend the terms of the agreement to December 31, 2021. - An extending letter was signed on December 17, 2021 to extend the terms of the agreement to March 31, 2022.
+These are currently prepared and in good order. - An extending letter was signed on September 30, 2021 to extend the terms of the agreement to December 31, 2021. - An extending letter was signed on December 17, 2021 to extend the terms of the agreement to March 31, 2022. - > An extending letter was signed on March 24, 2022 to extend the terms of the agreement to June 30, 2022.